 The web environment is constantly changing.
 Your success depends on the speed with which you manage to adapt and adjust your website to all these continuous changes.
-The customization process is heavily backed up by the theme settings but sometimes you may need to change parts of the site for which there’s no predefined optvion.
-This is not a hard task, it just requires some basic knowledge on how HTML and CSS work.
-In the following tutorial we’ll show you how to create custom code combining HTML tags with CSS attributes to shape your website.
+The customization process is heavily backed up by the theme settings but sometimes you may need to change parts of the site for which there’s no predefined option.
+This is not a hard task, it just requires some basic knowledge of how HTML and CSS work.
+In the following tutorial, we’ll show you how to create custom code combining HTML tags with CSS attributes to shape your website.

 Every browser comes with a handy tool called Web Inspector which can help you get a better grasp of the code behind any website.
 To better understand how it works please go through Chrome’s Developers Tools Overview.

-In this tutorial we’ll focus on understanding the page’s HTML structure using Chrome’s developer tools (Inspector) and on finding specific CSS classes.
+In this tutorial, we’ll focus on understanding the page’s HTML structure using Chrome’s developer tools (Inspector) and on finding specific CSS classes.
 We will show you how to identify the HTML snippet for page elements and how to change its style.
 Also, you will learn how to use the Live CSS Box to make subtle changes right on the frontend, fast and easy.

-The developer tools section will appear on screen.
-In most cases, the first selection may not be very precise and you’ll probably not ‘inspect’ the desired element because of the website’s complex HTML structures which is based on different containers stacked one on top of the other.
+The developer tools section will appear on the screen.
+In most cases, the first selection may not be very precise and you’ll probably not ‘inspect’ the desired element because of the website’s complex HTML structures which are based on different containers stacked one on top of the other.